mcu-tools/mcuboot/boot/cypress/BlinkyApp/Readme.md

 *Note:* only 2 images are supported at the moment.

+**How to build upgrade image for SWAP mode:**

+`MCUBootApp` can upgrade image either by overwriting an image from a secondary slot to a primary slot or by swapping the two images.

+To build `BlinkyApp` for different upgrade mode SWAP_UPGRADE flag is used.

+Use SWAP_UPGRADE = 0 for overwrite mode.

+Use SWAP_UPGRADE = 1 for swap upgrade mode.

+Use SWAP_UPGRADE = 2 for swap upgrade mode, upgrade image is in the external memory.

 **How to build upgrade image for external memory:**

 To prepare MCUBootApp for work with external memory please refer to `MCUBootApp/ExternalMemory.md`.